hashem-nowruzi/importenv/README.md

 # envu

-This package provides a convenient way to load environment variables from a `.env` file, automatically parsing them into appropriate Python types (`bool`, `int`, `float`, or `str`).
+This package provides a convenient way to load environment variables from the `.env` file and system environment variables, automatically parsing them into appropriate Python types (`bool`, `int`, `float`, or `str`).
 It also allows you to access the loaded variables as attributes.

 **Features:**